Josephu/interactive-painter/README.md

 TODO:
 -----

-1. Better css outfit
-2. Radius gradient as an art tool
+1. Radius gradient as an art tool
-3. Undo drawing
+2. Undo drawing
-4. Support mobile UI and file processing

 Feedback
 -----------